hgchoi1116/message-app-clone/README.md

 Website: https://hgchoi1116.github.io/message-app-clone/

-Purpose: to clone a texting application to demonstrate HTML and CSS skills
+Purpose: to clone the KakaoTalk application display to demonstrate HTML and CSS skills

 Folder Organization:
 - main folder has all the html files that can be navigated by using navigation bar and buttons (log in, setting)